fracturica/shardlib/README.md

 ### Database Management

-The main premise of the `shardlib` database management features is to provide an abstraction layer that presents the individual databases in a Policrack repository as a single database.
-It creates a unique id for each record called `simId`.
+The `shardlib` database management provides an abstraction layer that hides the complexity of dealing with multiple databases in a Policrack repository by presenting them as a single database.
+This is achieved by creating a unique id for each record called `simId`.

 A `simId` is a combination of the database name and the record key in the database.
 It solves two problems.
 First, of potential name collisions (database names are unique and record keys are unique within a database).
 Second, the system can easily identify the database in which the record is stored, without searching all databases.

 #### Database Discovery

 Shardlib looks for a Policrack database repository in a directory named `db`.
 The directory structure is as follows:
 <pre>root
 ├ db